 This statement converts A into 32-bit dword and stores it into location pointed by P/ADDR.
-Fractional part is discarded.
+If value is single or double precision floating point, fractional part is discarded.
 If overflow condition is detected (A>2^32-1) then Overflow error is given.
-Statement uses MathPack's BCD/binary conversion hardware acceleration function.
+Conversion is performed in software, MathPack is not used anymore because this functionality was removed.
 This command may be useful when working with SD-card's FAT file system to convert double-precision variable into 32-bit value to update FAT entry.
-See NETGETMD command.
+See \NETGETMD command.
+Examples

-CALLNETSETDM (255,&H6800,1208#)
+CALLNETSETDM (255,&H6800,120\8)